NuGet/NuGetDocs/site/Docs/Reference/Command-Line-Reference.markdown

 The restore command is executed in the following steps:

 1. Determine the operation mode of the restore command.
-    * If a packages.config file is specified, nuget restores packages listed in the packages.config file.
+    * If &lt;packages.config file> is specified, nuget restores packages listed in the packages.config file.
-    * If &lt;solution> is specified, nuget restores packages of a solution file.
-In this case, NuGet needs to locate the solution file.
+    * If &lt;solution> is specified, nuget restores packages for the solution's projects.
+In this case, nuget needs to locate the solution file.
         * If &lt;solution> is a file, that file is used as the solution file.
-        * nuget searches for *.sln files in directory &lt;solution>.
+        * If &lt;solution> is a directory, then nuget searches for a *.sln file in that directory.
 If exactly one file is found, that file is used as the solution file.
-Otherwise, nuget displays error message and exits.
+Otherwise, nuget displays an error message and exits.
     * If no argument is provided,
-        * Nuget first looks for solution files in the current directory.
+        * nuget first looks for solution files in the current directory.
 If there is just one solution file, nuget will restore packages for that solution.
-If there are multiple solution files, an error message is displayed and nuget.exe exits.
+If there are multiple solution files, an error message is displayed and nuget exits.
         * If there are no solution files, nuget then searches for the packages.config file in the current directory.
 If the file exists, nuget will restore packages listed in the packages.config file.
-        * If there are no solution files and no packages.config file in the current directory, an error message is displayed and nuget.exe exits.
+        * If there are no solution files and no packages.config file in the current directory, an error message is displayed and nuget exits.

   If the operation mode is restoring for a solution, then -SolutionDirectory option is not applicable.
 In this case, nuget